pja-santora/holo-and-veil-code-samples/README.md

 **COMBAT** <br />
 > [!NOTE]
-> _Holo & Veil features fast-paced and complex turn-based battles with a ton of potential for player expression and experimentation._ <br />
+> _Holo & Veil features fast-paced and complex turn-based battles with a ton of potential for player expression and experimentation._
-> _The code samples below allow the player to battle against enemies by selecting abilities from a menu._ <br />
+> _The code samples below allow the player to battle against enemies by selecting abilities from a menu._
 > _These samples account for approximately 1/8 of the total battle functionality._

 > Player Controlled Characters
 >> BattleCharacter.cs <br />